Please support the development of this toolkit by signing our guestbook or donating if you're able.

 General Definition of Interns/Apprentices/Trainee #

 Note that laws covering internships where interns are paid less than minimum wage typically require 1) that interns access significant educational opportunities, and 2) that interns not do work that would otherwise be done by a regular employee.
 Consult legal guidance for your state to make sure you are complying with the law.
+If an employer is unsure if the terms of an internship meet legal requirements, they should treat “interns” as full-status employees.

 For more information and resources on internships, see the Apprentices & Youth section of the toolkit.